Latest news August 2020

 Only The Night Knows

-The album is now complete and released!
+The album was released in 2018.
 “Only the Night Knows” is a collection of 14 original tracks penned by the songwriting team of Jon Lord and Graham Wale with co-writes from Cary and Chris Sidwell (Crokodile Tears).
-This has received airplay on Sunshine FM on the costa blanca and is album of the month (July 2018) on the Keith Fabrique HILLZFM show.
+This has received airplay on Sunshine FM on the costa blanca and has been album of the month (July 2018) on the Keith Fabrique HILLZFM show.

-The album can be purchase as a physical digipack CD here or streamed on apple music/spotify and all the digital platforms.
+The album can be purchased as a physical digipack CD and/or a download or streamed on apple music/spotify and all the digital platforms.

 The Alternative Sounds Project

-I have a track ‘Seven Years’ on the ‘Alternative sounds – Volume 2’ compilation album and played a gig at the Golden Cross in Coventry to support that.
+I am very proud to be involved with the Alternative Sounds Project.
+My track ‘Seven Years’ appears on the ‘Alternative sounds – Volume 2’ compilation album and I played a gig at the Golden Cross in Coventry to support that.
 I played ‘Single Bed’ from my new album with Crokodile Tears Chris Sidwell who co-wrote this one.

 I also played ‘Way It Goes’ from my album ‘Looking Back, Looking On’